-Amount (₹Mn) Particular Year ended March 31, 2020 Year ended March 31, 2019 Principal amount due to suppliers registered under the MSMED Act and remaining unpaid as at year end - 0.01 Interest due to suppliers registered under the MSMED Act and remaining unpaid as at year end - - Principal amounts paid to suppliers registered under the MSMED Act, beyond the appointed day during the year - - Interest paid, other than under Section 16 of MSMED Act to suppliers registered under the MSMED Act, beyond the appointed day during the day - - Interest paid, under Section 16 of MSMED Act to suppliers registered under the MSMED Act, beyond the appointed day during the day - - Interest due and payable towards suppliers registered under MSMED Act, for payments already made - - Further interest remaining due and payable for earlier years - -
+Perincipal amount due to suppliers registered under the MSMED Act and remaining unpaid as at year end Interest due to suppliers registered under the MSMED Act and remaining unpaid as at year end Interest due to suppliers registered under the MSMED Act and remaining unpaid as at year end

+Principal amounts paid to suppliers registered under the MSMED Act, beyond the appointed day during the year

+Interest paid, other than under Section 16 of MSMED Act to suppliers registered under the MSMED Act, beyond the appointed day during the day

+Interest paid, under Section 16 of MSMED Act to suppliers registered under the MSMED Act, beyond the appointed day during the day Interest paid, under Section 16 of MSMED Act to suppliers registered under the MSMED Act, beyond the appointed day during the day Interest due and payable towards suppliers registered under MSMED Act, for payments already made

+- - - Further interest remaining due and payable for earlier years

-41. As per Section 135 of the Companies Act, 2013 ('Act'), a Corporate Social Responsibility (CSR) committee had been formed by the Company in previous year.
+45. As per Section 135 of the Companies Act, 2013 ('Act'), a Corporate Social Responsibility (CSR) committee had already been formed by the Company in earlier years.
 The main areas for CSR activities, as per the CSR policy of the Company are promoting education, training to promote sports and contribution to appropriate funds set up by the Central Government, further the CSR Committee may consider other CSR activities subject to the condition that such activities relate to the subjects enumerated in Schedule VII of the Act.